 04. Choose where you want your ads to show up – in the search results only, all across YouTube, or all across the YouTube Display Network with Google video partners.

 05. Select the countries where you’d like to display the ad and the language.
-You can choose to target worldwide (suitable for eCommerce and other larger brands) or focus solely on Australia.
+You can target worldwide (suitable for eCommerce and other more prominent brands) or focus solely on Australia.

 07. Finetune your audience.
-You can specify which demographics (age, gender, income, location, parental status, life stage, etc.) you’d like to target, along with specific interests and whether they’ve interacted with your brand.
+You can specify which demographics (age, gender, income, location, parental status, life stage, etc.) you’d like to target, specific interests, and whether they’ve interacted with your brand.

-08. Ads that play before or during a video will have to first be uploaded as a YouTube video themselves.
+08. Ads that play before or during a video will have to be uploaded as a YouTube video.
 In general, you’ll want to keep videos under 3 minutes (15 seconds for non-skippable ads and 60 seconds for skippable ads on YouTube Kids).

-09. Enter your ad link and the final URL (landing page), your headline and call to action.
+09. Enter your ad link and the final URL (landing page), your headline, and your call to action.